-At that time, my own view was that NPS was probably too simplistic a metric for business-to-business (B2B) companies, and that Deep-Insight’s own customer methodology – which incidentally included a ‘would you recommend’ question – was a much better fit for complex business relationships.
+At that time, my own view was that NPS was probably too simplistic a metric for business-to-business (B2B) companies.
+I also felt that Deep-Insight’s own customer methodology – which also included a ‘would you recommend’ question – was a much better fit for complex business relationships.
 And if I’m honest, there was an element of ‘Not Invented Here’ going on in our own organisation as well.

 So we decided to ignore NPS.

 But here’s the thing: our customers didn’t.
-When we ran customer feedback programmes for customers like Reed Elsevier and Atos in the UK, ABN AMRO in the Netherlands, Santander in Poland, and the Toll Group in Australia, they would all say to us: “Can you add in the NPS question for us – we have to report the numbers back to headquarters?”
+When we ran customer feedback programmes for customers like Reed Elsevier and Atos in the UK, ABN AMRO in the Netherlands, Santander in Poland, and the Toll Group in Australia, they would all ask: “Can you add in the NPS question for us – we have to report the numbers back to headquarters?”
 Of course, being the good marketeers that we were, we duly obliged.
 However, we always gave the results back in a separate spreadsheet, so that it wouldn’t contaminate our own reports and our own wonderful methodology!